By: Marilyn L. Davis

 Do You Tend to Use the Same Predictable Excuses?

 We tend to use the same excuses and typically only stop using them when they no longer work with people.
-However, when you continue to use your predictable excuses, it appears to others that you’re not changing or taking responsibility for your actions, behaviors, and attitudes.
+However, when you continue to use your predictable responses, it appears to others that you’re not changing or taking responsibility for your actions, behaviors, and attitudes.

 1. “I thought…”

 2. “I assumed…”

 Again, deciding that you know something without verifying information is your assumption or opinion of what someone meant, how to do something, and possibly the projections of your way being the right way.

 Solution: Ask questions when you think you know how to do something or assume you do.

 Phrasing it from your perspective of “I thought, or I assumed,” and then stating your position will let someone else know where you are coming from, and in some cases, your thoughts and assumptions may work.

 Sometimes your ideas have merit; other times, they won’t work.
 Assuming and thinking you know how something should work may prevent you from learning how and why to do things more effectively.

 When you do not know how to do something or use something more effectively, ask questions before, not after.

 3. “I didn’t know any better.”

 This one puts the responsibility for your knowledge on someone else – family, teachers, friends, sponsors, accountability partners, or treatment providers.

 You can learn – you learned the language of using; you can ask questions – “Where can I get drugs?”

-Solution: If you genuinely want to know how to do something better, you will ask knowledgeable people how they do something.
+Solution: If you genuinely want to do something better, you will ask knowledgeable people how they do something.